thewashingtonhua/the-favicon/README.md

-# icon-generator
+# The · Favicon

-Generate icon of all sizes for different platform requirement.
+Generate icons of all sizes for common platforms (Web / iOS / Android / Windows).